AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-12.md

 ---
-title: Introduction to Data Engineering Concepts | Metadata, Lineage, and Governance
+title: Introduction to Data Engineering Concepts | Scheduling and Workflow Orchestration
 date: "2025-05-02"
 description: "Introduction to the terms in data engineering"
 author: "Alex Merced"